 It can be highly embarrassing and annoying to have your dog bark at every moving thing, not to mention the stress of worrying whether or not this could escalate into something worse such as aggression.

 I actually know several people who avoid going camping because they have stopped enjoying outings with their dogs due to barky behaviour.

-We travel with SIX dogs of medium and large size.
+We currently travel with FOUR dogs of medium and large size.
+In the past, we have had up to six dogs of the same size camping and travelling with us at the same time.
 Over the years, we have come up with some things that help reduce or eliminate the reactivity that inevitably occurs.